5B4AON/aprsrover/README.md

 - `move_async()` and `turn_async()` can be cancelled (e.g., if an obstacle is detected); tracks will continue at last speed until you explicitly stop them.
 - You can inject a custom or dummy PWM controller for testing by passing it to the `Tracks(pwm=...)` constructor.

+---

 ## APRS Features

 - Interface with a KISS TNC for APRS frame transmission and reception
+- **Dependency injection:** Easily test or simulate APRS by passing a dummy/mock object implementing `KISSInterface`
-- Observer pattern: register callback functions to handle incoming frames asynchronously
+- Observer pattern: register callback functions to handle incoming frames asynchronously, filtered by callsign
 - Send APRS messages and acknowledgements
 - Send APRS objects (with validation for all parameters)
 - Input validation for observer registration and message/object sending
 - Designed for use with `kiss3` and `ax253` libraries
+- All hardware access is abstracted for easy mocking in tests
+- Custom exception: `AprsError` for granular error handling
+- Fully modular and testable

 ## APRS Usage